Academic Classes

 Pre-requisite: successful completion of Algebra 1 and 2, Geometry

-Class covers advanced equations and inequalities, relations/functions/graphs, polynomial and rational functions, exponential and logarithmic functions, trigonometric functions, trigonometric identities/inverses/equations, applications of trigonometry, systems of equations and inequalities, matrices, geometry and conic sections; student must have scientific calculator (not on phone).
+Class covers advanced equations and inequalities, relations/functions/graphs, polynomial and rational functions, exponential and logarithmic functions, trigonometric functions, trigonometric identities/inverses/equations, applications of trigonometry, systems of equations and inequalities, matrices, geometry and conic sections

 • Personal Finance (9th-12th gr) Tues/Fri 9:00 1 semester